-- Increasing pain, redness, swelling, yellow or green drainage, bleeding, or significant bruising at the incision site(s). - Side effects from medicines, such as rash, nausea, vomiting, or headache. - A fever of 100°F (38°C) or higher.
+- Increasing pain, redness, swelling. - Sudden pressure in on eye or any change in vision - Side effects from medicines, such as rash, nausea, vomiting, or headache. - A fever of 100°F (38°C) or higher.

 FOLLOW-UP

 - You will be seen within one week after your surgery to check the area. - If you were not given a follow-up appointment at the time of your operation, please call the clinic to arrange follow-up within one week from the time of your surgery.